CondeNast/recipe_plugin/plugin/readme.txt

 * Support for hyperlinks in summary, ingredients and instructions
 * Removal of "\" characters introduced by entity encoding

-1.2.2 New Development

-* Print recipes from multi-recipe posts.
-* Remove non-UTF-8 characters from readme.txt.
+1.2.2 Print recipes from multi-recipe posts.
+Remove non-UTF-8 characters from readme.txt.

+1.2.3 New zlrecipe-placeholder.png art.

 == Upgrade Notice ==